alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 ## Wrapping It Up

-That brings us to the end of our journey on integrating CI/CD into AWS SAM projects.
+That brings us to the end of our journey of integrating CI/CD into AWS SAM projects.
 Let's recap the highlights:

 1. Ease of Deployment with SAM CLI: We utilized the `sam pipeline` command for a streamlined deployment process.
 It's efficient and simplifies the deployment of SAM applications.
 2. Customizing the Pipeline: Demonstrating AWS SAM's adaptability, we successfully used a custom template for a single-stage pipeline, allowing for tailored deployment strategies.